homanchou/xr/book/4-Meetin-Room-Communications.md

 ```elixir
   channel "room:*", XrWeb.RoomChannel
 ```
 In fact, that line might be there already, just uncomment it.
-This `room:*` pattern means that the `RoomChannel` module will spawn new processes whenever a client joins a channel with the topic starting with "room:" e.g. "room:42".
+This `room:*` pattern means that the `RoomChannel` module will be used as a template to spawn new channel processes whenever a client joins a channel with the topic starting with "room:" e.g. "room:42".

 ### Modify RoomChannel Join function